SapphireXwd/SapphireXwd/README.md

 <div align="center">

-> *"SapphireXwd's audit saved our protocol from a potential $50M exploit.
+> *"yoursbyte's audit saved our protocol from a potential $50M exploit.
 Their deep understanding of cross-chain security is unmatched."*
 > **— CTO, Major DeFi Protocol**

 > *"The most thorough security researcher I've worked with.
 Found vulnerabilities our internal team missed completely."*